youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 }
 ```

-**Note:** Composable functions are Kotlin functions that are marked with the `@Composable` annotation, as you can see in the code snippet above.
+**com.example.sky.database.Note:** Composable functions are Kotlin functions that are marked with the `@Composable` annotation, as you can see in the code snippet above.

 ## Compose in an Android app

 With Compose, `Activities` remain the entry point to an Android app.
-In our project, `MainActivity` is launched when the user opens the app (as it's specified in the `AndroidManifest.xml` file).
+In our project, `com.example.sky.com.example.sky.com.example.sky.MainActivity` is launched when the user opens the app (as it's specified in the `AndroidManifest.xml` file).
 You use `setContent` to define your layout, but instead of using an XML file as you'd do in the traditional View system, you call Composable functions within it.

 ```
-class MainActivity : AppCompatActivity() {
+class com.example.sky.com.example.sky.com.example.sky.MainActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
         setContent {